JsonlangJs/jsonlang/README.md

 * **Variable** or **Var**
   * Input[]: Array<string> (Size: 1).
   * Output: Any (depends on the output value).
-  * Description: It used to get the value of any `Output` from any rules, [Check the Output part](#structure).
+  * Description: used to get the value of any `Output` from any rules, [Check the Output part](#structure).

 ### Logical

 * **And** or **&&**
   * Input[]: Array<any> (Size: Unlimited).
   * Output: Boolean (true or false).
-  * Description: Do the `Anding` operation, if the any value in `Input[]` has a value of (null, 0, false), it will return `false`, else it will return `true`.
+  * Description: Do the `Anding` operation, if any value in `Input[]` has a value of (null, 0, false), it will return `false`, else it will return `true`.
 * **Or** or **||**
   * Input[]: Array<any> (Size: Unlimited).
   * Output: Boolean (true or false).
-  * Description: Do the `Oring` operation, if the all values in `Input[]` has a value of (null, 0, false), it will return `false`, else it will return `true` .
+  * Description: Do the `Oring` operation, if all values in `Input[]` has a value of (null, 0, false), it will return `false`, else it will return `true` .
 * **All**
   * Input[]: Array<any> (Size: Unlimited).
   * Output: Array<any> (Size: Unlimited).
-  * Description: It takes array of inputs and return them again, it used to run a list of `nested Rules`.
+  * Description: It takes an array of inputs and returns them again.
+It is used to run a list of `nested Rules`.
 * **Equal** or **==**
   * Input[]: Array<any> (Size: 2).
   * Output: Boolean (true or false).
-  * Description: It takes array of 2 inputs to compare if element one `Equal` element two or not.
+  * Description: It takes an array of 2 inputs to compare if element one `Equal` element two or not.
 * **NotEqual** or **=**
   * Input[]: Array<any> (Size: 2).
   * Output: Boolean (true or false).
-  * Description: It takes array of 2 inputs to compare if element one `Not Equal` element two or not.
+  * Description: It takes an array of 2 inputs to compare if element one `Not Equal` to element two or not.
 * **Not** or **!**
   * Input[]: Array<Boolean> (Size: 1).
   * Output: Boolean (true or false).
-  * Description: It takes array of 1 input invert its value if it `true` it will return `false` and vise versa.
+  * Description: It takes an array of 1 input inverts its value.
+If it `true` it will return `false` and vice versa.
 * **GreaterThan** or **>**
   * Input[]: Array<number> (Size: 2).
   * Output: Boolean (true or false).
-  * Description: It takes array of 2 inputs to compare if element one `Greater Than` element two or not.
+  * Description: It takes an array of 2 inputs to compare if element one `Greater Than` element two or not.
 * **LessThan** or **<**
   * Input[]: Array<number> (Size: 2).
   * Output: Boolean (true or false).
-  * Description: It takes array of 2 inputs to compare if element one `Less Than` element two or not.
+  * Description: It takes an array of 2 inputs to compare if element one `Less Than` element two or not.
 * **GreaterThanOrEqual** or **>=**
   * Input[]: Array<number> (Size: 2).
   * Output: Boolean (true or false).
-  * Description: It takes array of 2 inputs to compare if element one `Greater Than or Equal` element two or not.
+  * Description: It takes an array of 2 inputs to compare if element one `Greater Than or Equal` element two or not.
 * **LessThanOrEqual** or **<=**
   * Input[]: Array<number> (Size: 2).
   * Output: Boolean (true or false).
-  * Description: It takes array of 2 inputs to compare if element one `Less Than or Equal` element two or not.
+  * Description: It takes an array of 2 inputs to compare if element one `Less Than or Equal` element two or not.

 ### Math

 * **IsNumber** or **IsNum**
   * Input[]: Array<number> (Size: 1).
   * Output: Boolean (true or false).
-  * Description: Check if the value dataType is number or not.
+  * Description: Check if the value dataType is a number or not.
 * **Sum** or **+**
   * Input[]: Array<number> (Size: unlimited).
   * Output: number.